Unobserved Performance of Hedge Funds

 Abstract

-We investigate hedge fund firms’ unobserved performance (UP), measured as the risk-adjusted return difference between a firm’s reported gross return and portfolio return inferred from its disclosed long-equity holdings.
-Firms with high UP outperform those with low UP by 6.36% p.a. after accounting for typical hedge fund risk factors.
-UP better forecasts fund performance than other predictors.
-We find that UP is negatively associated with a firm’s trading costs and positively associated with intraquarter trading in equity positions, derivatives usage, short selling, and confidential holdings.
-UP exhibits significant persistence but investors do not seem to use it for manager selection.
+We investigate hedge fund firms’ unobserved performance (UP), measured as the risk-adjusted return difference between a firm’s reported gross return and its portfolio return inferred from its disclosed long-equity holdings.
+Firms with high UP outperform those with low UP by 6.36% p.a. on a risk-adjusted basis.
+UP is negatively associated with a firm’s trading costs and positively associated with intraquarter trading in equity positions, derivatives usage, short selling, and confidential holdings.
+We show that limited investor attention can delay investors’ response to UP and lead to longer-lived predictability of fund firm performance.

 Keywords: Hedge Fund Skill, Confidential Holdings, Derivative Usage, Short Selling, Unobserved Performance